IRC Session 5 |

 obany: sounds good

-TinMan: QRP is a growing number of hams who see how little power it takes to communicate
+TinMan: QRP is a growing number of hams who see how little

 TinMan: this unit was a kit he built in a couple of hrs